 NOTE 6 COMMITMENTS AND LIABILITIES

 The school leases facilities under short-term cancelable operating leases.
-Rental expense for the year ended June 30, 2016 was \$296,906.
-Commitments for lease obligations for the following periods as of June 30, 2016 are as follows:
+Rental expense for the year ended June 30, 2017 was \$437,814.
+There were no commitments for lease obligations for subsequent periods as of June 30, 2017.